 No employees are directly employed by the Company.
-Salary costs are recharged from Arup Group and presented within 'charges from sub-consultants and other direct project expenses' or 'communications and other overheads' in the income statement.
+Salary costs are recharged from Arup Group and presented within 'charges from sub-consultants and other direct project expenses' in the income statement.

 6 Directors' remuneration

 No directors were employees of the Company and no directors received any remuneration for services to the Company (2022: nil).